Dr Alexander Williams, MA (Cantab) MJur PhD

 Qualifications and Previous Experience

 Alex's field of expertise is public law and human rights.
-With Professors Helen Fenwick and Gavin Phillipson, he is author of the forthcoming edition of Public Law and Human Rights: Text, Cases and Materials (Routledge, 2015).
+With Professors Helen Fenwick and Gavin Phillipson, he is author of the forthcoming edition of Public Law and Human Rights: Text, Cases and Materials (Routledge, 2016).
 His research examines the public-private divide, with an emphasis on the Human Rights Act 1998, domestic judicial review and the horizontal effect of constitutional rights.
-On these topics he has presented a number of papers, both in the UK and abroad, and has published in leading peer-reviewed journals such as the Modern Law Review and Public Law.
+On these topics he has presented a number of papers, both in the UK and abroad, and has published in leading peer-reviewed journals, notably the Modern Law Review.
 His PhD thesis, Making Sense of the Public-Private Divide, was passed with no corrections by Professors David Feldman QC and Paul Craig QC.
-In 2013 Alex was a Visiting Fellow at the Gilbert + Tobin Centre of Public Law, UNSW Law School, Sydney.
+Alex has held visiting research posts at the University of Cambridge, University of New South Wales, Sydney, University College London and Queen Mary, University of London.

 Human Rights Centre